-While trenching is sometimes still used, today many homeowners and plumbers alike gravitate towards the trenchless method for pipe repair and sewer replacement.
+While trenching is sometimes still used, today many homeowners and plumbers alike gravitate towards the trenchless sewer repairs.
 Trenchless pipe bursting and pipe lining are methods that allow underground pipes to be easily repaired or replaced without extensive excavation around the home.

-Pipe bursting places new sewer pipe underground while breaking up the old pipe along the same path.
+Pipe bursting places new sewer pipe underground while breaking up the old cast iron pipes along the same path.
 Pipe bursting equipment can be used to install replacement pipe when the old lines are composed of vitrified clay, concrete, asbestos, or PVC.
 This method is not preferred for the replacement of cast iron sewer pipe.

 The trenchless method for pipe bursting allows a sewer line to be replaced in a day or two in many cases.
 Compared to trenching and digging to remove old pipes before laying new ones, the amount of time it takes to complete a sewer replacement project is reduced by several days.
 No extra time or effort is needed to repair landscaping, driveways, and other property fixtures.
 The new pipe installed is built to last up to 50 years.

 The efficient trenchless method has become popular for sewer work in Central Indiana homes.
 Because it is less disruptive, quicker, and more cost effective, homeowners as well as plumbing professionals like Mr. Plumber prefer this method whenever possible.
 Using a trenchless pipe burster, sewer line replacement has become a noninvasive task.

 Trenchless Pipe Lining